-People also need to be equipped with the abilities to develop inner traits that make "one wise, virtuous, and in harmony with truth" which enable them to realise their responsibilities to the local, national and international communities they are part of.
+People also need to be equipped with the abilities to develop inner traits that make 'one wise, virtuous, and in harmony with truth' which enable them to realise their responsibilities to the local, national and international communities they are part of.
 Education also has an emancipating purpose as Shaull describes in his foreword to Freire's (1972) 'Pedagogy of the Oppressed':

 There is no such thing as a neutral educational process.
 Education either functions as an instrument which is used to facilitate the integration of the younger generation into the logic of the present system and bring about conformity to it, or it becomes 'the practice of freedom', the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world.
-The development of an educational methodology that facilitates this process will inevitably lead to tension and conflict within our society. (p.
-14)
+The development of an educational methodology that facilitates this process will inevitably lead to tension and conflict within our society.
+(14)

 Instruction is important at times, and the transmission of knowledge created by previous generations has a place in education.
 Traditional standards and forms of representation may be appropriate for monitoring the efficiency and effectiveness of the instructional procedures and strategies used.
 However, we do not believe that the sole purpose of education is to provide cost-effective skills training or efficient transmission of information.
+We are emphasising the importance of including, within the reconstruction of education, the values of human flourishing that distinguish education as a values-laden practical activity from a solely skills based approach to learning.

-Like Oancea and Pring (2008, p.29) we believe that, "Deliberations over the aims of education are essentially moral-concerning the qualities and virtues, the capabilities and understandings that, under the banner of 'education', are thought worth promoting ".
+Like Oancea and Pring (2008, 29) we believe that, 'Deliberations over the aims of education are essentially moral - concerning the qualities and virtues, the capabilities and understandings that, under the banner of 'education', are thought worth promoting'.
 The sense of person and the complexity of the contexts are lost in the relentless focus on improving instruction to raise test scores, which provide evidence of learning at the lower levels of Bloom's (1956) hierarchy.
 Bell (1998) put this well:

-We often do not take ourselves seriously; often we do not reflect adequately upon our social context (the baggage we bring in and bring in and the contrast which we perceive) and we have problems in recognising the complexity of the environmental context...
+We often do not take ourselves seriously; often we do not reflect adequately upon our social context (the baggage we bring in and bring in and the contrast which we perceive) and we have problems in recognising the complexity of the environmental context ...